 USING THE AAC DATA

-Metadata and LOD from the AAC partners is freely available on GitHub:
+Linked data from the AAC partners is freely available on GitHub, mostly as RDF/Turtle:

 VIEW THE BROWSE APPLICATION PROTOTYPE